dylwedma11748/JTegraNX/README.md

 ## SD Card preparation
 This new feature with JTegraNX will download all the basic requirements for getting your Switch ready for CFW and copy them to the specified output path.

+## GPT restoration
+This new feature added in v1.6.9 will inject [gptrestore](https://github.com/rajkosto/gptrestore), which is now bundled with JTegraNX as a standard tool instead of a bundled payload.

 ## APX driver detection/installation
 JTegraNX can detect if the APX driver is missing or incorrect, and if this is the case, you have the option to install it from there.